Temple Beth Emeth - 2309 Packard Street, Ann Arbor, MI 48104

 Previously, SooJi was the executive director of Korean American Community Services, a comprehensive social service agency in Chicago.
 She served for six years on the board of the Asian Health Council Coalition of Illinois (AHCI) and chaired its annual fundraiser for four consecutive years.
 In 2008, AHCI presented Min with its Outstanding Community Health Advocate award.
 She is a 2007 Illinois Women's Institute for Leadership delegate and a 2006 Leadership Greater Chicago fellow.
 She is a graduate of Barnard College and holds master's degrees from Northwestern University and The University of Chicago.

-Sarah is the assistant for Rabbi Levy & Cantor Lambert-Hayut.
+Whitney is the assistant for Rabbi Whinston & Cantor Lambert-Hayut.

-Amie was a contractor bookkeepper for us for four years and has new joined our staff part-time as our account manager.
+Amie was a contractor bookkeeper for us for four years and has new joined our staff part-time as our account manager.

 Victoria is the account administrator.
 She handles member accounts, including due payments and religious school tuition and fees.
 Contact Victoria if you have any questions.